SiENcE/luis/luis/luis-documentation.md

     return self
 end

+-- register the Widget to the luis core
--- add it manually to the luis library (the default way is to load them automatically) CustomButtonWidget.luis = luis luis.widgets["CustomButtonWidget"] = CustomButtonWidget luis["newCustomButtonWidget"] = CustomButtonWidget.new
+-- NOTE: the default way is to load them automatically via pointing to a folder!)
+CustomButtonWidget.luis = luis
+luis.widgets["CustomButtonWidget"] = CustomButtonWidget
+luis["newCustomButtonWidget"] = CustomButtonWidget.new